jakeford17/redux-feedback-loop/README.md

 * In separate Terminal tabs `npm run client` and `npm run server`

 ## Technologies Used
-Hockey DB used the following technologies: React, React-Redux, Node.js, Express.js, PostgreSQL, and CSS for styling.
+Redux Feedback Loop used the following technologies: React, React-Redux, Node.js, Express.js, PostgreSQL, and CSS for styling.

 ## Acknowledgement
 Thanks to Prime Digital Academy in Minneapolis and my classmates in Prime's Porta cohort for teaching me the technologies needed to make this project in a very short amount of time.